OttoKit

 Latest ship moves from both products, interleaved chronologically. ⚡ = editorial spark.

 Sparkpulse doesn't pick a winner — we score release velocity, not feature parity.
-Ghost is currently shipping more aggressively (velocity 6.3 vs 5.0), with 1 editorial sparks in the last 30 days against 0.
+Flodesk is currently shipping more aggressively (velocity 6.3 vs 5.0), with 1 editorial sparks in the last 30 days against 0.
 For your specific use case, the alternatives sections above list other Mkt Auto products to evaluate alongside.

 Top Flodesk alternatives in Mkt Auto are ranked by recent ship velocity.
 Browse the "Flodesk alternatives" section above for the current picks, or visit /alternatives/flodesk for the full list with editorial commentary on each.